 During 1995 and 1996, investigators at Kalkines, Arky, Zall and Bernstein took a snapshot of the state of the health care safety net in four major urban areas (Boston, Miami, Philadelphia, and New York City).

-The research team also made program development recommendations to the Robert Wood Johnson Foundation (RWJF) regarding the maintenance and improvement of the health care safety net.
+The research team also made program development recommendations to RWJF regarding the maintenance and improvement of the health care safety net.

 Kalkines, Arky, Zall & Bernstein was a Manhattan law firm specializing in health care law.
 It was acquired in 2003 by Los Angeles-based Manatt, Phelps & Phillips.